Director of Arts Entrepreneurship and Assistant Professor of Practice

-Hart serves as co-chair for the special interest group Entrepreneurship in the Arts for the United States Association for Small Business and Entrepreneurship (USASBE), and is a co-founder of the Arts Entrepreneurship Educator’s Society (AEES).
-Meadows School will host the inaugural AEES conference in June 2014.
+Hart serves as co-chair for the special interest group Entrepreneurship in the Arts for the United States Association for Small Business and Entrepreneurship (USASBE), and is a co-founder of the Society for Arts Entrepreneurship Education (SAEE).
+Meadows School held the inaugural SAEE conference in June 2014.
 Hart is also a member of the SMU Big iDeas steering committee.

 Artistically, Hart has earned credit and recognition as an actor, director, writer and producer.
-As an actor, he has played leading roles at Yale Repertory Theatre, Utah Shakespeare Festival, Williamstown Theatre Festival, Dallas Shakespeare Festival and others.
+As an actor, he has played roles at Yale Repertory Theatre, Utah Shakespeare Festival, Williamstown Theatre Festival, Dallas Shakespeare Festival, Dallas Theater Center and others.
 He co-founded the World-wide Art Collective theatre festival in Taichung, Taiwan.

 Hart earned his M.F.A. in acting from the Yale School of Drama in 1999 and graduated from SMU with a B.F.A. in theatre in 1996.